dirtmaxim/kabr/index.markdown

 }
 ```

-Deep Dive into KABR: A Dataset for Understanding Ungulate Behavior from In-Situ Drone Video:
+Deep Dive into KABR: A Dataset for Understanding Ungulate Behavior from In-Situ Drone Video

 ```BibTeX
 @article{kholiavchenko2024deep,